Emerging Insurance Technology Trends That Will Require Strong Integration Backbone

 New technology trends are poised to spur innovation in the insurance industry.
 Insurance giants will focus on implementing new technologies and service-oriented architectures for driving growth.
-However, embracing new technologies will require a lot of restructuring in parallel.
+However, embracing emerging technologies in insurance industry will require a lot of restructuring in parallel.
 Technology integration at key points in the value chain will be needed to minimize disruption and define the success with Insurtech.
 It will be the key to rapid solution development, risk mitigation, and delivery of leading-edge products.

 In the coming days, insurance companies will focus on advanced geospatial applications, environmental sensors, connected biometrics, risk analysis accelerators, etc. The toughest part will be managing these technologies in a constantly changing environment without being restrained by legacy systems and complex business processes.
 Technology Integration will be required to monitor high value and distributed computational tasks.

 To ensure lasting success from new technology platforms, organizations should rethink their home grown approaches to connect multiple isolated approaches.
 Systems for billing management, policy management, and claims management should be made extensible to support new technology initiatives.
-This will help organizations to leverage distribution channels, capture new business opportunities, and engage customers better.
+This will help organizations to leverage distribution channels, capture new business opportunities, and provide a delightful experience to customers.

 IT experts believe that digital channels will upend the proprietary physical channels in the coming years.
-Nearly 40% of physical and paper based operations like pre-purchase, purchase, claims, renewals will be transformed by Robotics Process Automation (RPA).
-This transitioning will also require the transformation of integration layer quick data format mapping and data exchange.
+Nearly 40% of physical and paper-based operations like pre-purchase, purchase, claims, renewals will be transformed by Robotics Process Automation (RPA).
+This transitioning will also require the transformation of integration layer quick data format data mapping and data exchange.

 Business Process Automation: The insurance industry is not new to Automation.
 But in the coming days, insurance companies will be able to automate more complex processes across the value chain.
 Improved data processing will be required to process Artificial intelligence from a large number of sources.
 Businesses will be able to standardize data and allow automations systems to communicate easily.